oracle/fmw-kubernetes/docs-source/content/wcsites-domains/installguide/prepare-your-environment/_index.md

 For production deployments, you must set up and use the standalone (non-container) based database running outside of Kubernetes.

-Before creating a domain, you will need to set up the necessary schemas in your database.
+Before creating a domain, you need to set up the necessary schemas in your database.